THE HUMAN EQUATION

 Mental health battles are often fought in silence, unseen by the world around us but deeply impacting every person.
 The Human Equation invites you on a profound journey where sound becomes the voice of the impacted - expressing pain, finding strength, and seeking solace.

 My Name Is Amanda Todd tells the poignant story of a young girl’s message of hope, empathy, and tolerance in the face of overwhelming bullying.
 Then, a new electric cello concerto from Colorado native Dylan Fixmer traces the arc of an artist’s journey out of darkness.
-Join us for a concert that speaks directly to the resilience and vulnerablity of the human heart.
+Join us for a concert that speaks directly to the resilience and vulnerability of the human heart.

 Jocelyn Morlock — My Name is Amanda Todd